 - In the CF patient study POL6014 strongly inhibited active sputum hNE as was previously shown in animals

-- A Multiple Ascending Dose (MAD) study in the EU is planned to start in Q3 2017 to evaluate the safety and tolerability of POL6014 in patients with CF
+- A Multiple Ascending Dose (MAD) study in the EU to evaluate the safety and tolerability of POL6014 in patients with CF hast started

 - 3 million dollar have been awarded by the US Cystic Fibrosis Foundation